17 Mar Overview of Acute Headaches from a Top Chicago Pain Clinic

 - Mixed headache syndrome: This condition is a mix of tension and migraine headaches which are usually called transformed migraines.
 Adults and children can get these headaches.

 Many things can bring on an acute headache.
 Causes include:

 - Infection – A sinus or respiratory infection can be the cause of acute headaches, which usually affect children.
 They usually start all at once and disappear shortly after onset.
 If the nerves aren’t involved, the cause is usually an infection.

 - Illness – Cold or fever resulting from sinusitis (inflammation of the sinuses), throat inflammation, and ear infections all contribute to acute headaches.

 - Accidents – Receiving an injury to the head as in falling or getting hit may cause headaches.

-- Environment – Chemicals from household items such as air fresheners, laundry cleaners, personal grooming products, perfumes, and deodorants all are causes of acute headaches.
+- Environment – Chemicals from household items such as air fresheners, laundry cleaners, personal grooming products, gel nail polish, perfumes, and deodorants all are causes of acute headaches.
 Other environmental causes are tobacco smoke, pollution, changes in weather, and certain foods and drinks containing harmful chemicals.